 Our driving offence solicitors are experts in road traffic or motoring offences.
-We are based in Newcastle upon Tyne and South Shields, and offer representation throughout the North East.
-‘Failing to identify driver’ offences are often dealt with now at Gateshead Magistrates court.
-Our failure to identify driver solicitors have many years of experience and are best ranked in the North East for their legal advice and representation.
+We are based in Newcastle upon Tyne and South Shields and offer representation throughout the North East.
+‘Failing to identify driver’ offences for Northumbria Police are initially dealt with at Gateshead Magistrates court.
+Our failure to identify driver solicitors have many years of experience and are ranked as the best in the North East for their legal advice and representation.

 Section 172 of Road Traffic Act

 Failure to identify the driver of a vehicle when required is an offence for which you can receive a minimum of 6 penalty points or even face disqualification.
 This offence is part of Section 172 of the Road Traffic Act and comes about when the registered keeper of a vehicle or any other person does not provide details of who was driving at the time of an offence.

 Responding to a “failure to identify driver” Notice

 If you or your company or business has received a Notice, you are required by law to respond within 28 days to inform them of who was driving the vehicle at the time of the alleged offence.